Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 Clean the solution, rebuild the solution, and run it.
 You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.

-Start the application, it will display the users in the tenant.
+Start the application, it will display the ToDos from the API.

 > [Consider taking a moment to share your experience with us.](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRy8G199fkJNDjJ9kJaxUJIhUNUJGSDU1UkxFMlRSWUxGVTlFVkpGT0tOTi4u)